Who typically joins the Council for European Studies?

 How can I find out when my membership expires?

-To find out when your membership expires, please contact the Council at firstname.lastname@example.org or consult the membership confirmation you received when purchasing your membership.
+To find out when your membership expires, please contact CES at email@example.com or consult the membership confirmation you received when purchasing your membership.

 Who typically joins the CES Academic Consortium?